Forced: Showdown: Development and release

 In 2013 BetaDwarf started work on their next game Forced 2: The Rush.
 During development the game was renamed to Forced: Eternal Arenas, for which they ran another successful Kickstarter campaign.
 However, due to a lawsuit threat from a bigger company, demanding to change their new game's name, Forced: Eternal Arenas became Forced: Showdown.
 A beta version of the game was accessible in 2014.

 After a little more than two years of development, Forced: Showdown was released on 29 March 2016.
 An Xbox One and PlayStation 4 version of the game are planned to be released later.

 The team released an expansion for Forced: Showdown on 31 July 2016 called Drone Invasion.

 In December 2016, BetaDwarf joined forces with IndieBox to create an exclusive, custom-designed, physical version of Forced: Showdown.
 This limited collector's edition included a DRM-free game disc, the soundtrack, an instruction manual, Steam key, and various collectible items.

 Reception

 Forced: Showdown received generally positive and mixed reviews from critics.
 Review aggregation website Metacritic gathered an average rating of 67 out of 100 based on 14 critics for the PC version.

-COGconnected gave it an 85% stating, “Forced Showdown has done a great job of incorporating different strategic layers on top of a twin stick shooter”.
 JeuxActu commented that it “ is a clever little game that skillfully mixes action elements to a card game core, providing a lot of fun” giving it an 80%.

 Areajugones gave it a 70 out of 100 describing Forced: Showdown as a “very solid, surprising and original” game.
 Destructoid criticised the game for its repetitiveness giving it a 55 out of 100 and CGMagazine described that “Nothing about it feels genuine” rating it a 50 out of 100.